wyy01011/Numeria/README.md

 - We are planning to connect educators aswell so they can add this game in classroom and track progress of students.

-- This is a web app right now we are planning to make a mobile and dektop app.
+- This is a web app right now we are planning to make a mobile and desktop app.